valentin-istrate/azure-functions/DemoFunctions/Functions/readme.md

-﻿Before running the project locally ensure that the following setup is created:
+Before running the project locally ensure that the following setup is created:

-SQL DB:
+**SQL DB:**
  - Configure the connection string "SqlConnectionString" to point to an existing database
  - Create the necessary table by running the following command on the DB:
 ```